Library and Information Science (MS)

 The passions and skills of Library and Information Science students are well-served by Archives Management, Cultural Heritage Informatics, Information Science and Technology, Libraries and Librarianship, and School Library Teacher program concentrations.

 The Master’s in Library Science Design-Your-Own curriculum, as well concentrations in Archives Management and Information Science and Technology, can be completed entirely online.
-In addition to face-to-face classroom options in Boston and at SLIS West (South Hadley and Amherst, Massachusetts), students can embark on a blended approach, combining online and face-to-face courses that meet their academic needs.
+In addition to face-to-face classroom options in Boston and at SLIS West (Greenfield and Amherst, Massachusetts), students can embark on a blended approach, combining online and face-to-face courses that meet their academic needs.

 With program benefits like online learning and multiple campus locations, Simmons’ Master of Library and Information Science is a clear choice for students seeking a flexible and customizable program.
 The program also features a Design Your Own Program; students work closely with faculty advisors to craft customized programs of study.
 Find out more by viewing Customize Your Program below.